 A look at some of the key business events and economic indicators upcoming this week:

-Economists expect that sales of new U.S. homes rebounded in August after falling sharply the previous month.
+Economists predict hiring in the U.S. rebounded in October after declining sharply the previous month.